-I found one of the best places to meet Christian friends is Celebrate Recovery, a Christ-centered recovery program for your hurts, habits, and hangups.
+I found one of the best places to meet Christian friends is Celebrate Recovery, a Christ-centered recovery program for anyone with hurts, habits, and hangups.
 They follow the same 12-step process that AA (Alcoholics Anonymous), but with a Christian focus.
 You don’t have to be an addict to attend!

 You can also meet people online through social media.
 Make Christian friends worldwide by getting on people’s blogs and commenting or popping over to a social networking site.

 Friend the people who are friends with your Facebook friends.
 Many people will accept these invitations, and then, you can take the time to get to know them through their Facebook page.
 After you’ve liked and commented on some of their posts, go ahead and send them a direct message, following the next steps!

 If you get invited to a social event or holiday party, make sure you GO – even if you do not want to.
 That’s the best way to meet other people – just say YES!
 If you get asked to an Avon party, go!